-For decades now, marketers have been mostly dependent upon large-scale audience segmentation, using broad demographics such as age and gender.
+For decades now, marketers have been mostly dependent upon large-scale demographic segmentation, using broad demographics such as age and gender.
 However, as the quantity and level of data available to us expands, should we still be reliant upon such broad strokes?

 Primarily the answer is no, but that doesn’t mean that demographics have lost their use entirely.

 Traditionally, marketers have made sweeping assumptions about groups within society.
-For example, if you want to target something at men you market it in one way, making use of ‘masculine’ colours and themes and rely on the assumption that this will appeal to the majority of your target audience.
+For example, if you want to target something at men you market it in one way, making use of ‘masculine’ colours and themes and relying on the assumption that this will appeal to the majority of your target audience.

 For traditional media and products such as cars or razors, perhaps this did prove to be a largely successful strategy.